segmentationfaulter/bookmarks-manager-api/README.md

 # Bookmark Manager API

+> **Note:** This project was created for learning purposes to practice Go.
+It is not intended for production use.

 A RESTful API for managing bookmarks with user authentication, built primarily with the Go standard library.

 ## Features